-In breast cancer, a sentinel node biopsy is a relatively new way of pinpointing the first few lymph nodes into which a tumor drains (called the "sentinel" node).
+In breast cancer, a sentinel node biopsy pinpoints the first few lymph nodes into which a tumor drains (called the "sentinel" node).
 This helps doctors remove only those nodes of the lymphatic system most likely to contain cancer cells.
 The sentinel nodes are the first place that cancer is likely to spread.

 In breast cancer, the sentinel node is usually located in the axillary nodes, under the arm.
 In a small percentage of cases, the sentinel node is found somewhere else in the lymphatic system of the breast.
 If the sentinel node is positive, there may be other positive lymph nodes upstream.
 If it is negative, it is highly likely that all of the upstream nodes are negative.